-Making Changes to your approved Diploma
+Making Changes to your approved Courses

-Once your Access to HE Diploma has been approved by the Open Awards Board of Trustees it can only be amended through a formal change process.
-Learners already partway through the course and not for learners who are part-way through the course.
+Once your Access to HE Diploma course has been approved it can only be amended through a formal change process.
 This section explains how this process works and gives an indication of the timescales involved.